Best Christmas Trees in NYC This Holiday Season

 Washington Square Park has always been one of my favorite places to visit during a visit to Manhattan.

-Therefore, a trip to see their beautiful 45 ft.
-Christmas Tree under the Washington Sq.
-Arch should certainly be on your NYC itinerary!
-This year is the 97th annual lighting celebration!
+Therefore, a trip to see their beautiful Christmas Tree under the Washington Square Arch should certainly be on your NYC itinerary!
+They are NYC’s 2nd longest-running annual Christmas tree lighting!

 Additionally, on Christmas Eve, December 24th, the park holds traditional caroling with musicians from 5 PM – 6 PM.
-If you would like to see the tree lit up, make sure to plan your visit between 4 PM – 1 AM.
+If you want to see the tree lit up, plan your visit between 4 PM – 1 AM.

 Address: Washington Square, New York, NY 10012